mpeng72/handwritingdetection/README.md

 [Tensorflow](https://www.tensorflow.org/api_docs/python/tf) is an open-source library that supports the development of neural networks and large-scale machine learning

 # Usage
-Install requirements with ~pip install -r requirements.txt To run the code, type ~python main.py
+Install requirements with  '''pip install -r requirements.txt'''

+To run the code, type '''python main.py'''